yesyzq/COMP4901J/README.md

-# COMP4901J
+# CS231n assignments (COMP4901J@UST)
-This is the assignment code for COMP4901J.
+This repo is for CS231n@Stanford, equivalent to COMP4901J@HKUST.